usgs/geomag-algorithms/readme_dependency_install.md

 ---
 ### Windows ###

 1. You will need a terminal tool for Windows.
-We used [Git Bash][] to test these steps, but [Cygwin][] or another unix-like editor should work fine too.
+[Git Bash][] was used to test these steps, but [Cygwin][] or another unix-like editor should work too.

   - Choosing PATH environment: We recommend the __last option__ here to include Unix tools, but if you don't understand what that entails then use the